 Bursting with winter spices, these Gingerbread Protein Pancakes are cozy, comforting & healthy!
 A seasonal protein packed breakfast that’s easy & delicious!
 Gluten Free + Low Calorie

-I’ve learned talking to you guys through my email list that meal prepping is a huge challenge for many of you, especially breakfast.
-Specifically, protein packed breakfasts.
+I’ve learned through my email list that meal prepping is a huge challenge for many of you, especially breakfast.
+Specifically, getting protein packed breakfasts!
+And just because it’s the holidays doesn’t mean it can’t be done.

 So I’ll let you in on a BIG secret to help you un-meal prep your breakfast and make it protein packed.
 It’s called protein pancakes (oh yeah, and can’t forget those easy egg muffins either)!